Skip to main content

 Does my healthcare app need HIPAA compliance?

-If your app collects, stores, transmits, or processes Protected Health Information (PHI) — any data that identifies a patient and relates to health, treatment, or payment — yes, HIPAA applies.
-This includes telehealth apps, patient portals, and remote monitoring.
+If your app collects, stores, sends, or processes Protected Health Information (PHI), meaning any data that identifies a patient and ties back to their health, treatment, or payment, then yes, HIPAA is in play.
+That covers telehealth apps, patient portals, and remote monitoring tools.

 Can I build a HIPAA-compliant app with an offshore team?

-Yes, but the agency must sign a Business Associate Agreement (BAA), use sanitized test data, access production via VPN with MFA, and complete HIPAA training.
-Not all offshore teams will do this — work with one that understands healthcare compliance.
+Yes, with conditions.
+The agency has to sign a Business Associate Agreement (BAA), work only with sanitized test data, reach production through a VPN with MFA, and finish HIPAA training.
+Not every offshore team will agree to that, so pick one that actually knows healthcare compliance.

 How much does a telemedicine app cost?

-$50,000-$100,000 for a production telemedicine platform with video consultation, e-prescriptions, and EHR integration.
-A simpler video-only solution starts at $30,000.
-Costs vary by HIPAA requirements and integration complexity.
+Plan on $50,000-$100,000 for a production telemedicine platform that does video consultation, e-prescriptions, and EHR integration.
+A bare video-only build starts around $30,000.
+Where you land depends on your HIPAA requirements and how messy the integrations get.

 What is HL7 FHIR and do I need it?

-FHIR is the standard API for healthcare data exchange.
-If your app integrates with EHR systems (Epic, Cerner, Athenahealth) or needs to share data with other healthcare platforms, you need FHIR.
-It is REST-based and uses JSON — familiar for any web developer.
+FHIR is the standard API for swapping healthcare data between systems.
+If your app has to talk to EHR systems like Epic, Cerner, or Athenahealth, or share data with other healthcare platforms, you need it.
+It is REST-based and runs on JSON, so any web developer will feel at home.

 How long does healthcare app development take?

-Patient portal: 3-5 months.
-Telemedicine: 4-7 months.
-Remote monitoring: 4-6 months.
-EHR integration app: 6-10 months.
-Add 2-4 weeks for HIPAA compliance documentation and penetration testing.
+It depends on what you are building.
+A patient portal runs 3-5 months.
+Telemedicine is 4-7 months.
+Remote monitoring lands at 4-6 months, and a full EHR integration app takes 6-10 months.
+On top of any of those, add 2-4 weeks for HIPAA compliance documentation and penetration testing.

 What hosting is HIPAA-compliant?